 In 2015 Stockspot was part of the consultation process to formulate regulation on providing digital financial product advice.
 Officially known as CP254, Regulating Digital Financial Advice Product, ASIC’s approach to the regulation of digital financial advice in Australia.

-We comply with all relevant Australian financial advice regulations and we go several steps further than most traditional financial advisers like keeping our clients’ money separate and in their own names via their own HIN.
+We comply with all relevant Australian financial advice regulations and we go several steps further than most traditional financial advisers like keeping our clients’ investments separate and held in their own names via their own HIN.

 Stockspot does not receive commissions from the funds/ETFs we recommend.
 In fact, we have actively lobbied the government to close this loophole for products like LICs because we still see many traditional advisers recommending poor investment products.